The Fitness Zone

 - Sending customer feedback forms or surveys to learn how to further improve your services

 - Asking your client for referrals and offering them incentives to do so.
-For example, a free PT sessions for a week for every referral they give or ‘bring a friend to class day’
+For example, free PT sessions for a week for every referral they give or ‘bring a friend to class day’

 Do you want to become a personal trainer?